curtisma/curtisma.github.io/docs/blog/posts/welcome.md

 ---
 draft: true
-date: 2024-01-31
+date: 2024-04-19
 categories:
   - welcome
+authors:
+  - Curtisma
 ---

 # Welcome

-I plan to write about open source IC design.
+I decided I'd start writing infrequently about some of my work on analog and RF IC design.